tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/indonesia.rst

 - | **Your Company**
   | This information is used in the FAPR line in the effect file format.
 You need to set a VAT
-    number on the related partner of your Odoo company.
+    number on the related partner of your CoquiAPPs company.
 If you don't, it won't be possible to create an e-Faktur from an invoice.
 - | **Your Clients**
   | You need to set the checkbox *ID PKP* to generate e-fakturs for a customer.
 You can use the VAT